gaearon/react-hot-loader/packages/react-proxy/README.md

 **It is intended for build tool authors or adventurous folk and *not* for website development.
 For a reference implementation *that you can actually use*, check out [react-hot-loader](https://github.com/gaearon/react-hot-loader) for Webpack.**

 This library drives React hot-reload magic of **[react-hot-loader](https://github.com/gaearon/react-hot-loader)** but is not tied to Webpack itself, so alternative build systems that support hot-reloading individual modules can use it to implement **[live-editing for React components](http://gaearon.github.io/react-hot-loader/)**.
+For example, you can use this to **[integrate hot reloading into an atom-shell application](https://github.com/BenoitZugmeyer/chwitt-react/blob/2d62184986c7c183955dcb607dba5ceda70a2221/bootstrap-jsx.js#L33)**.

 **[See the video.](https://vimeo.com/100010922)**